 - Your seeds need protection from predation, especially squirrels!
 Add a protective cage or hardware cloth around your potting container, including several inches down into the soil..

 - Throughout the winter, water only when completely dried out, but be sure to water deeply as temperatures warm.
 In spring, seedlings should emerge.

 - Replant the strongest of your seedlings when they grow to over a foot tall.
 Choose a well draining spot with full sun.
 Peach trees should generally produce fruit within three to five years.

-Peach seeds need to go through the cold winter period in order to germinate.
+Peach seeds need to go through the cold winter period in order to germinate or cold stratification.
 If you live in a warm region you can simulate the cold conditions needed to germinate seeds in your refrigerator.
 Start the process about four months before your last frost date in the spring.